 Cancer is a major cause of illness in Australia and has a substantial social and economic impact on individuals, families and the community.
 Findings from the recent Australian Burden of Disease Study showed that cancer as a disease group was the leading cause of burden in Australia in 2018, accounting for 18% of the total disease burden.

 More reports and statistics on cancer can be found under Cancer screening.

-Breast cancer is estimated to be the most commonly diagnosed cancer in 2019, followed by prostate cancer
+In 2021, breast cancer is estimated to be the most commonly diagnosed cancer, followed by prostate cancer